Akalanka47000/bashaway-questions-2023/easy/arcane-alchemy/QUESTION.md

 # Arcane Alchemy

 In a world brimming with possibilities, where data takes on a myriad forms, undertake an a quest to **metamorphose an unpredictable XML parchment, concealed within the src directory, into a JSON artifact** of formidable power.
-Harness your coding prowess to perform this arcane alchemy, and then set forth on an epic odyssey to **safeguard this newly wrought gem within the dist directory**, where its transformative abilities shall fuel future adventures beyond imagination!
+Harness your coding prowess to perform this arcane alchemy, and then set forth on an epic odyssey to **safeguard this newly wrought gem within the out directory**, where its transformative abilities shall fuel future adventures beyond imagination!

 ## Constraints